SouthernGhost/anti-theft-deter/README.md

 ### Detection Issues

 1. **No Person Detections**
-   - Verify person class ID 381 is correct for YOLOv8n-OI7
-   - Add more person class IDs to `person_ids` list
    - Check if people are visible in the video frame
-   - Run `test_detection.py` to debug
+   - Check if person class IDs are correct for YOLO11n
+   - Lower confidence threshold in detection

 2. **No Merchandise Detections**
    - Verify merchandise class IDs are correct for Open Images V7
    - Lower confidence threshold in detection